by KJ Marshall

 “This is fucking disgusting,” I said, sloshing the mop onto the floor.

 “Did you think this wouldn’t be messy?”
-Julie was wiping down the counters.
+Julie asked while boarding up the now shattered cooler door.

 “I didn’t think you’d fucking murder someone.”